MicrosoftDocs/Viva/Viva/engage/analytics.md

 - **Audience-level sentiment** controls the *Sentiment* metric.
 When this toggle is turned off, leaders and their delegates have no access to sentiment analysis features and past data for all audiences is deleted.

 -	**Theme-level sentiment** controls the *Themes* metric.
-When this toggle is turned off, leaders and their delegates won’t see results indicating sentiment toward frequently-discussed subjects in their audience.
+When this toggle is turned off, leaders and their delegates won’t see results indicating sentiment toward frequently discussed subjects in their audience.

 ## Global Answers analytics